How To Remove Somebody From a Snapchat Group

 When the update was first released, users could create groups with up to 16 people, but Snapchat has since upgraded the feature to support groups of up to 32 people.
 What makes this group feature truly unique is the fact that the group dissolves after 24 hours (much like your Snapchat story).
-Snapchat has a gimmick and by George, they’re going to stick with it.
-In other words, the group disappears and with it any messages or remaining snaps shared within the chat.
-This is distinct from the regular chat function that keeps messages and chats indefinitely.
+Any messages sent also disappear, even if they haven’t yet been opened by other members of the chat.
+For members who do look at the message, it disappears in the usual way shortly after they see it.

-You’ve been added to a Snapchat group, but before you start sharing, you want to know who else might be seeing your snaps!
+If you’ve been added to a Snapchat group, you might want to know who else is there before you start sharing your snaps!
+Viewing everyone who is in the chat is easy. but before you start sharing, you want to know who else might be seeing your snaps!
 Sharing with friends isn’t the same as sharing with strangers, after all.

-Maybe you just want to know who in the group is looking at your stuff.
-Tap and hold on the snap or message you sent.
+If you just want to know who in the group has looked at your chats, tap and hold on the snap or message you sent.
 You’ll be able to see who has viewed it and who has saved it.

-Note that if you opt to leave a group, all of your contributions (messages and snaps) will disappear.
+Note that if someone chooses to leave a group, all of their contributions to the group (their messages and snaps) will disappear.
 Snapchat, by its nature, is ephemeral.
-If you are invited back in, they will not be restored, so don’t leave by accident or on a whim.
+Even if the person is invited back into the group, their content will still be gone.

 Removing People from Groups